sonyagreen/continuous_deployment_talk/README.md

 3 lessons: how we fixed it

 First, compiled list of what I though were clearly bugs.
 This is the softball lob.
+How is it that I know what a legimitate bug is (as opposed to user's opinion, or unretestable)

 Second, the biggest UI complaint: that the label colors were too pastel, and the background grey, which is all fine et dandy if you're on a giant retina display, but maybe not on a smaller, older screen.